Division of Infectious Diseases

 The Division of Infectious Diseases is part of the Department of Medicine at Oregon Health & Science University.
 We are a group of academic physicians, allied health professionals and nurse practitioners specializing in the diagnosis and treatment of infectious diseases and related disorders.

-We also offer a fellowship training program to those seeking a career in Infectious Diseases with two pathways: basic laboratory research and clinical investigation.
+We also offer a fellowship training program to those seeking a career in Infectious Diseases.

 ID Faculty Spotlight

 Poornima Ramanan, MD